Review · Weight Loss

 Is Deep Belly Detox worth it?

-For $18 you get the convenience of having solid bloating tips bundled into one day-by-day plan.
-If you like structure and want a checklist to follow, that is worth the price.
-You can read it in an afternoon and start the same day.
+For $18 you are mostly paying for the convenience of having common bloating tips bundled into one day-by-day plan.
+If you genuinely want that structure and a checklist to follow, the price is fair.
+If you are comfortable reading a free article, you can get the same basics for nothing.

 Who Deep Belly Detox is best for